-Cost: The guided walk up Ben Nevis (weather permitting) is £59 per person if booking for one, £53.10 each if booking for 2-3 people or £50.15 each if booking 4 or more.
+Cost: The guided walk up Ben Nevis (weather permitting) is £79 per person if booking for one, with discounts for booking more people.
+This will include crampons and ice axe if the weather dictates.
 16-18 year old's are welcome if accompanied by a parent or guardian.
 You will need to provide your own transport and accommodation.

 Here are some pictures of Ben Nevis to inspire you!

 You will need to be fit and have some walking experience.